These candy corn cookies are a fun and festive way to help you celebrate Halloween! A classic twist on your typical Halloween cookies.

 - Eggs – Room temperature eggs are better.
 It allows them to be incorporated into the cookie dough easier.

-There are plenty of ways you can make these candy corn cookies your own!
+There are plenty of ways you can put a fun twist on these candy corn cookies!

 - Real candy corn – You can add real candy corn pieces to these cookies.